AllenCell/benchmarking_representations/README.md

 # Benchmarking Representations

-Code for training and benchmarking morphology appropriate representation learning methods.
+Code for training and benchmarking morphology appropriate representation learning methods, associated with the following manuscript.

+> "Interpretable representation learning for 3D multi-piece intracellular structures using point clouds" (Vasan et al. 2024, bioRxiv coming soon).

 Our analysis is organized as follows.